WolfieBabe/CyberPatriot-Windows-Checklist/README.md

      2. Create Backups: Control Panel → System and Security → Backup and restore

      3. To view or edit file or directory shares, press Windows Key + R, type fsmgmt.msc, and press enter

+        * Note: The C$, ADMIN$, and IPC$ shares are default administrative shares created automatically by Windows; others shouldlikely be disabled

 9. Secure/Disable RDP - Secure RPD if it is a critical system, otherwise disable it